DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/CONFIGURATION/Email_placeholder.md

 # Email Placeholder
 Placeholder tags are variables that are dynamically replaced during the execution of the business forms or reports.
 The following fields support placeholder tags:
 * Email Subject
-* Email body
+* Email Body
 * Filename
 * Azure blob storage folder name

 ## Fixed List Placeholder Tokens
-Each of the Smart Send supported documents have a fixed list of tags.
+Each of the SmartSend supported documents has a fixed list of tags.
 These are listed below:

 |  **Document**  | **Fixed token** |
 |:---|:---|